bbaranoff/bbaranoff/README.md

 or visit https://pl4y.store

-QEMU-CALYPSO ISO POC  Voice with qemu in an osmocom network in the box norf envirment
+QEMU-CALYPSO ISO POC  Voice with qemu in an osmocom network in the box norf environment

 https://www.youtube.com/watch?v=30LJZB8Wxbk